idiocc/core/documentary/3-custom-middleware.md

 1. Passing the middleware function as part of the _MiddlewareConfig_.
 It will be automatically installed to be used by the _Application_.
 All middleware will be installed in order it is found in the _MiddlewareConfig_.

-%EXAMPLE: example/custom-middleware/api-server.js, ../../src => @idio/core%
+%EXAMPLE: example/custom-middleware/api-server, ../../src => @idio/core%
-%FORK example example/custom-middleware/run-api%
+%FORK example/custom-middleware/run-api%

 2. Passing a configuration object as part of the _MiddlewareConfig_ that includes the `middlewareConstructor` property which will receive the reference to the `app`.
 Other properties such as `conf` and `use` will be used in the same way as when setting up bundled middleware: setting `use` to `true` will result in the middleware being used for every request, and the `config` will be passed to the constructor.

-%EXAMPLE: example/custom-middleware/proxy.js, ../../src => @idio/core%
+%EXAMPLE: example/custom-middleware/proxy, ../../src => @idio/core%
-%FORK example example/custom-middleware/proxy%
+%FORK example/custom-middleware/proxy%

 <!-- set up by passing its constructor as the `middlewareConstructor` property of the configuration.
 The constructor will receive the `app` and `config` arguments and should return a middleware function. -->